my-prayers/muslim-data-android/README.md

 }
 ```

-Get azkar chapters for a specific category and it is localized for the given language.
+Get azkar chapters for a specific category with its translation for the given language.

 ```kotlin
 lifecycleScope.launch {